DraconMarius/smart-contract/README.md

  [Deployed Heroku Link](https://smart-contract-latency-2881eb8bf0c3.herokuapp.com/)

   ## Description
   **This project features fullstack app meant to measure the latency for calling a simple contract that emit an event which will be listened by our server.
-Then using the emited time to calculate our latencies writing to the network, vs reading from the contract.
-Then the data is displayed in react with dynamic heights and color.
+Then using the emited time to calculate our latencies writing to the network as well as reading from the contract.
+The data is then stored in JawsDB and displayed in react with dynamic heights and color.**

   ***